 "Growing oysters is a craft"

 We are proud to have built up lasting, trusting relationships with our dedicated oyster farmers.
-After all, they are our partners in bringing you oysters, and we work together to make sure that we provide you with the most delicious ones every time.
+After all, they are our partners in bringing you the best bivalves, and we work together to make sure that we provide you with the most delicious ones every time.
 We love to share our passion with them and to hear their stories, and over the years we have learned a lot from them.
 Most of our oyster farmers have family owned businesses that have been farming oysters for generations.

-Some of our relationships with our oyster farmers go back almost 20 years, and are as old as our business.
+Some of our relationships with our oyster farmers go back 20 years, and are as old as our business.
 They know our way of working, and our high standards when it comes to the quality and taste of the oyster, the packaging, and the whole supply chain.
-Every single day, you can count on it that these highly skilled oyster farmers will be doing their very best to select the highest quality oysters from the water, ready to be handed to you by an Oystertainer!
+Every single day, you can count on it that these highly skilled oyster farmers will be doing their very best to select the highest quality bivalves from the water, ready to be handed to you by an Oystertainer!

 The Taste of Oysters

 Oysters are like fine wines: they come in so many different flavors, ranging from complex and nutty to fresh, clean and simple.
-Oysters can live in both fresh or salty waters and they can filter several dozens of gallons of water a day, feeding on plankton and other delicacies in the process.
+They can live in both fresh or salty waters and can filter several dozens of gallons of water a day, feeding on plankton and other delicacies in the process.
 This amazing filtration power means that the water around a group of oysters is sure to be ultra clean and sweet!
-The fact that oysters filter so much water means that the way that they taste will be highly influenced by the particular makeup of the water that they are living in.
+The fact that they filter so much water means that the way that they taste will be highly influenced by the particular makeup of the water that they are living in.

 We recommend that you chew 3 to 4 times to get the most from the oyster flavor.
-As you do, it is important to remember that every oyster tastes slightly different, even if these oysters lived side by side on the East Coast.
-That is part of the joy of eating oysters at one of our venues, or at a private party at your home: the taste of the oyster that you are eating could be subtly and intriguingly different to the oyster that your neighbor is eating.
+As you do, it is important to remember that every oyster tastes slightly different, even if they lived side by side on the East Coast.
+That is part of the joy of eating oysters at one of our venues, at a party or event, or we deliver the oysters to your home: the taste of the oyster that you are eating could be subtly and intriguingly different to the oyster that your neighbor is eating.
 And yet, both will be utterly delicious.

 Oysters are one of the few farmed seafoods that are good for us and for the planet.
 They are cultivated along controlled coastal waters, where they feed themselves with plankton and algae, while the sun provides them with energy to grow.
-They are a one hundred percent natural product.
+They are a 100% natural product.
 We are increasingly aware of the benefits of eating unprocessed food, and oysters are just that.
 So put them at the top of your list – they are the purest building blocks for a healthy life!